 In some regions, recycling rates can reach up to 80%, which is probably the maximum rate from a practical perspective.

-Paper is recycled on average, more than 3.5 times a year in Europe, and almost 50% of the raw material we use consists of paper for recycling.
+In Europe, during 2024, every fibre completed on average 4 cycles of recycling and use, and almost 50% of the raw material we use consists of paper for recycling.

 Some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygiene paper).